 Pharbechlor Side Effects

-Note: This page contains side effects data for the generic drug chlorpheniramine.
-It is possible that some of the dosage forms included below may not apply to the brand name Pharbechlor.
+Note: This document contains side effect information about chlorpheniramine.
+Some dosage forms listed on this page may not apply to the brand name Pharbechlor.

 For Healthcare Professionals

 Applies to chlorpheniramine: compounding powder, injectable solution, oral capsule extended release, oral liquid, oral suspension extended release, oral syrup, oral tablet, oral tablet chewable, oral tablet extended release.

 Nearly all patients treated with chlorpheniramine experience drowsiness.
 This drowsiness may subside in some patients with extended use.